First Positronium Lifetime Imaging using $^{52}$Mn and $^{55}$Co with a plastic-based PET scanner: Results

 \section{Results}

-In this section, we evaluate the performance of $^{52}$Mn and $^{55}$Co as radionuclides for positronium lifetime imaging with the modular J-PET.
+In this section, we evaluate the performance of $^{52}$Mn and $^{55}$Co as radionuclides for PLI with the modular J-PET.
 The annihilation point distribution ($\vec{r}_a$) [Eq.~\ref{eq:posRecoFormula}] was obtained from $2\gamma_a + \gamma_p$ events built from 511 keV photon pairs, and the resulting images for $^{52}$Mn and $^{55}$Co are shown in Fig.~\ref{fig:result_mn}(A) and Fig.~\ref{fig:result_co}(A), respectively.
 The images were reconstructed on a uniform voxel grid with size 2.5 mm in each direction.
 For $^{52}$Mn, 9,323,325 $2\gamma_a + \gamma_p$ events passed the selection criteria, whereas for $^{55}$Co the corresponding number was 3,706,231.
 To characterize signal quality, the peak-to-background ratio (PBR) was calculated for each isotope, yielding PBR = 87 for $^{52}$Mn and PBR = 133 for $^{55}$Co.
 The higher PBR value observed for $^{55}$Co indicates a substantially cleaner $2\gamma_a + \gamma_p$ selection, reflecting the simpler decay scheme and reduced background contribution due to electron capture induced prompt photons.
 For quantitative PLI analysis, a spherical region of interest (ROI) of radius 33 mm was defined at the centre of each sample.
+The average number of events across the four samples was approximately 239760 for $^{52}$Mn and 179450 for $^{55}$Co.
 The resulting positron lifetime spectra $\Delta T$ for all four samples are shown in Fig. 7(D) for $^{52}$Mn and Fig. 8(D) for $^{55}$Co.

 The lifetime spectra were fitted with a multi-component model including direct annihilation, para-positronium (pPs) and ortho-positronium (oPs) components, convolved with the detector time response as described previously.
-The fitted mean oPs lifetimes $\tau_{\text{oPs}}$, the corresponding intensities $I_{\text{oPs}}$, and the intensities of the direct and pP components ($I_{\text{direct}}$, $I_{\text{pPs}}$) are summarized in Table 1 together with the mean positron lifetime $\Delta T_{\text{mean}}$ obtained as the average of $\Delta T$ between 0 and 5~ns.
+The fitted mean oPs lifetimes $\tau_{\text{oPs}}$, the corresponding intensities $I_{\text{oPs}}$, and the intensities of the direct and pPs components ($I_{\text{direct}}$, $I_{\text{pPs}}$) are summarized in Table 1 together with the mean positron lifetime $\Delta T_{\text{mean}}$ obtained as the average of $\Delta T$ between 0 and 5~ns.